DanielAbalde/Sunglasses/README.md

 ##### :question: Questions & Feedback

-Please use this post to post your suggestions or questions.
+Please use [this post](https://discourse.mcneel.com/t/sunglasses-gh-plugin-to-display-object-names/115550) to post your suggestions or questions.
+Or contribute using github.